SLaDOS/Celestial_Robot/backups/robot netplan/readme.md

 [2] uses Eduroam.
 Cannot set a static IP.

-In Eduroam, ROS2 nodes on different machines cannot find each other with the same Domain ID.
+In Eduroam, ROS2 nodes on different machines cannot find each other with the same ROS_DOMAIN_ID.
 You can control the robot by SSH.

 [3] uses a third Wi-Fi, e.g. your phone hotspot or a laptop hotspot.
 Works well.